 - A. Laterals.
 All classified employees in the Agency, employment condition, and posted job classification(s) who express their interest either orally or in writing, shall be given serious consideration which may include an interview.
 The Agency shall consider only laterals first and, if none is selected, shall consider other candidates available under options B-D below.
-The Agency shall provide notice to laterals who are not selected. - B. Seniority Unit Layoff List.
+Laterals who are not selected may contact the Agency to inquire about the reasons for their non-selection. - B. Seniority Unit Layoff List.
 If a Seniority Unit Layoff List exists for the classification, seniority unit, employment condition and geographic location selection shall then be made from qualified employees on that list.
 No new appointments shall be made in a classification, seniority unit and employment condition for which a layoff list exists until all qualified employees on such list have been offered the opportunity to accept the position. - C. Claiming.
-If the vacancy is not filled from the Seniority Unit Layoff List, the Agency (in Mn/DOT the seniority unit) shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a position for which the employee is determined to be qualified by the Employer.
+If the vacancy is not filled from the Seniority Unit Layoff List, the Agency (in MnDOT the seniority unit) shall consider claims of eligible Bargaining Unit employees facing layoff who request a transfer or demotion to a position for which the employee is determined to be qualified by the Employer.